sairahulkan/BankingApplication/README.md

 ### Exiting the Application

 To exit the application, use the `exit` command in the customer process.
-This will close the sockets and end the program.
+This will close the sockets and end program.